rikishimizu/MeanFlow-TSE/README.md

 # MeanFlow-TSE: One-Step Generative Target Speaker Extraction with Mean Flow

-Official implementation of **MeanFlowTSE**, a target speaker extraction system using flow matching with curriculum learning through alpha scheduling.

 ## Overview

 MeanFlowTSE combines AD-FlowTSE and MeanFlow/AlphaFlow training objectives for effective one-step target speaker extraction.
 Experiments on Libri2Mix dataset show that MeanFlowTSE achieve the SOTA performance in SI-SDR, PESQ, and ESTOI compared to the previous generative (diffusion / flow-matching) TSE models.